Dance and Tumbling Instructors

 Dance Instructor

-Ms. Adams has a Bachelors of Arts in Humanities from New College of California, San Francisco.
+Ms. Adams has a Bachelor of Arts in Humanities from New College of California, San Francisco.

 Jeannie Beasley